sharkymark/v2-templates/k8s-multi-container/README.md

 ---
-name: Develop with 4 containers in a Kubernetes pod
+name: Develop with 4 containers in a Kubernetes pod including PostgresSQL
-description: The goal is to enable 4 containers, Postgres,Golang, DBeaver amd pgAdmin in a K8s pod
+description: The goal is to enable 4 containers, Postgres, Go, DBeaver amd pgAdmin in a K8s pod
 tags: [cloud, kubernetes]
 ---